GibsS/unity-pan-and-zoom/README.md

 You can:
 - Download the [PanAndZoom.cs](https://raw.githubusercontent.com/GibsS/unity-pan-and-zoom/master/PanAndZoom.cs) file and place it in your Unity project.
-- Add this repository as a submodule of your own if you are using git.
+- Add this repository as a submodule if you are using git.

 ## How to